cbassa/tle-generator/README.md

 # tle-generator

-This is a set of *python* programs to generate two-line elements from (visual) observations.
+This is a set of python tools to generate two-line elements (TLEs) from (visual) observations.

 ## Background